 About The Southern Paiute

 The Spanish explorer Escalante kept detailed journals of his travels in the Southwest and made notes concerning Southern Paiute horticulture, writing in 1776, that there were “well dug irrigation ditches” being used to water small fields of corn, pumpkins, squash, and sunflowers.
 Water was the crucial element to traditional Paiute life-ways and subsistence strategies.
 In the 1850s, when Mormon settlement of southern Utah began, it was through water-access-denial that the Southern Paiutes began being marginalized.

-Last updated: October 2, 2018
+Last updated: October 29, 2018